FluffyJack/wordpress-starter/README.md

 2. Clone this repo into the folder ~/Dropbox/Development/vhosts/local.clientdomain.com
 3. Setup a database and database user on the server and on the localhost
 4. Edit the config
-  1. Rename local-config.sample.php to local-config.php
+  1. Rename local-config-sample.php to local-config.php
   2. Set the database settings in local-config.php
   3. Set the database settings in config.php
   4. Goto [WordPress Salt Generator](https://api.wordpress.org/secret-key/1.1/salt/)